Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Introduction

 \subsection{Goals of this Paper}

 In this paper, we extend our previous work in two ways.

 \begin{enumerate} \item First, we describe the precise relationship between the space of square-zero supertranslations in the $Q_{\mr{hol}}$-cohomology of the $\mc N=4$ supersymmetry algebra and the space of further deformations of the holomorphic twist of the $\mc N=4$ field theory.
-As described in Theorem \ref{EY1_holo_thm} above, this holomorphically twisted theory can be identified, perturbatively, as the complex
+As described in Theorem \ref{EY1_holo_thm} above, this holomorphically twisted theory can be identified, perturbatively on $\mathbb{C}^2$, as the complex

 where $\eps, \eps_1, \eps_2$ are degree 1 parameters.
 There is a three-dimensional space of deformations, corresponding to the three vector fields $\dd_\eps, \dd_{\eps_1}, \dd_{\eps_2}$.
+There is a two-dimensional subspace consisting of ``B-type'' deformations spanned by $\dd_{\eps_1}$ and $\dd_{\eps_2}$.
+The complement of this plane consists of ``A-type'' deformations, where the complex becomes contractible.

-In terms of the topologically twisted theories of Theorem \ref{EY1_further_thm}, when we turn on the deformation $\dd_\eps$ we obtain the deformation we called the A-twist, and when we turn on $\dd_{\eps_1} + \dd_{\eps_2}$ we obtain the B-twist.
-When we identify these deformations with supersymmetric twists however, there are some subtleties. \begin{enumerate} \item As we discussed in \cite[Section 2.1.1]{EY1}, the two-dimensional family of twists spanned by the A- and B-deformations must differ from Kapustin--Witten's two-parameter family of twists.
+When we identify these deformations as arising from supersymmetric twists however, there are some subtleties. \begin{enumerate} \item As we discussed in \cite[Section 2.1.1]{EY1}, the two-dimensional family of twists spanned by the A- and B-deformations must differ from Kapustin--Witten's two-parameter family of twists.
 Their family does \emph{not} entirely consist of further twists of any single holomorphic supertranslation.
 We will identify the twisted theories associated to a larger family of supertranslations, and explain how our family from our previous work, as well as Kapustin and Witten's family, sit inside it.

 \item The space of square-zero supertranslations in the $Q_{\mr{hol}}$-cohomology of the $\mc N=4$ supersymmetry algebra and the space of deformations of the $Q_{\mr{hol}}$-twisted theory are both three-dimensional.
 There is a map from the former to the latter, but -- somewhat unintuitively -- this map is not linear, but instead is a quadratic $L_\infty$ map.
 We identify this map explicitly in Section \ref{22_section}. \end{enumerate}